CESNET/shibboleth-sp-access-control/doc/techreport-final.md

 Not only users’ attributes from IdPs can be used to filter access.
 It is also possible to use information from sources such as federation metadata, i.e. entity categories.
 In this case, Shibboleth SP needs to map entity attributes from metadata similarly as in the case with users’ attributes released by an IdP.
 Although attributes extracted from metadata should be prefixed in order to be distinguishable from users’ attributes.
 This is explained in more detail and with examples in the following section.

 ## Example Use Case
-CESNET [CESNET](http://www.cesnet.cz) operates eduID.cz [eduID.cz](http://www.eduid.cz) federation which is designated for academic users only.
+CESNET [CESNET](http://www.cesnet.cz) operates eduID.cz [eduID.cz](http://www.eduid.cz) federation which was designated for academic users only.
 However, non-academic users are present in the federation nowadays.
 One example of such users are graduate students who still have their university accounts.
 Another example are public library users.
 These non-academic users should not have access to some federation resources due to various reasons like licenses, etc.

 Although the solution we present is not the only one possible, we have decided to implement it, since administrators of SPs that do not care about public library users do not need to change anything in their SP configuration.
 Only those SPs' administrators that would like to disallow access to public library users have to alter their configuration.